Code-Institute-Submissions/uxd-milestone-project/README.md

 ### User Stories:

-Below are a list of the users stories throughtout the project.
+Below are a list of the users stories throughout the project.

 * As a user, I want a gigs list, so I can find out when and where the band are playing next.
 * As a user I want to find the bands social media pages so that I can keep up to date with the latest news about the band.